huyphutran/huyphutran.github.io/README.md

 ## Ojective

-Seeking the position of a Developer where I would be able to put to use the knowledge gained in the software development cycle and technical aptitude.
+I am seeking the position of a Developer where I can put to use the knowledge gained in the software development cycle and technical aptitude.
 I aim to find a multi-domain organization where I can utilize my expertise to contribute and gain valuable experiences.

 ## Education